learn-co-curriculum/dsc-probability-simulations-lab/README.md

 ## Exercise 2

-Suppose now we add a third color of marbles to the mix.
+Suppose now we add a third color of marble to the mix.
 Bag 1 now contains 6 white marbles, 4 black marbles, and 5 gray marbles.
 Bag 2 now contains 3 white marbles, 7 black marbles, and 5 gray marbles.

 **The probability of grabbing the first bag from the box is now TWICE the probability of grabbing the second bag.**